CoreyCBurton/Comptia-sec-601/1.0/Network Attacks 1.4.md

  - Send a fake response to a valid DNS request

 # Domain hijacking
-* Gets access to the domain registration and you have control of where the traffic flows
+- Gets access to the domain registration and you have control of where the traffic flows

-* Brute force is used, Social engineering the password, gains access to the email address
+  - Brute force is used, Social engineering the password, gains access to the email address

-> The domain change in a brazilian bank left the hacker under control for 6 hours.
+- **Example** - The domain change in a Brazilian bank left the hacker under control for 6 hours.
 The bank had 5 million customers and 27 billion in assets.

 # Universal resource locator (URL) redirection
-* Unique identifier used to locate a resource on the internet.
+- Unique identifier used to locate a resource on the internet.
 It is also referred as a web address

-* Hacker redirects the URL to a malicious website
+  - Hacker redirects the URL to a malicious website

 # Domain reputation
+- If a domain or email servers have been hijacked, they are likely used for spam or distributing malware.
+  - The domain could than be put on a block list.

-* A concept where in a domain repuatation API, or a similar program is able to assess the reputation of a domain or IP address using a set of data resources.
+- concept where in a domain repuatation API, or a similar program is able to assess the reputation of a domain or IP address using a set of data resources.

-* It is used to accept and reject connections.
+  - It is used to accept and reject connections.

 # Distributed denial-of-service (DDoS)
 * Force a server to stop working